JeremiahKaren/35percent.github.io/elmington-estate-regeneration.md

 ![](https://pbs.twimg.com/media/Cg-Ek6uWgAAMaoF.jpg)
 *Sites C & D being demolished*

+## Net loss
+Phases 1&2 (375 demolished) 136 replaced on phase 1; 22 on phase 2 (affordable rent)
+Phase 3 (144 demolished) - 57 social rented replacements.

+Even counting affordable rent as replacement 'social' housing - we have a net loss of 323 units across the estate.

 ## The costs vs the benefits
 In 2009, the Council [estimated](http://moderngov.southwark.gov.uk/documents/s9280/Executive%20report.pdf) that refurbishing the estate would cost a total of £10m.